 The UV index scale tool is a great way for farmers and ag workers to check when peak UV times are during the day and when they need to be SunSmart.
 The UV index scale can be accessed by downloading the Sun Smart app on a smart phone or for non-smartphone users – the Bureau of Meteorology website.

 To prevent sunburn a combination of sun protection measures are recommended.

 Ensure sunscreen 50 + is available in the workshop, work utes and machinery.
 It is ideal to apply sunscreen 20 minutes before exposure to the sun, as this will allow time for the sunscreen to absorb: reducing dust from sticking to your skin .

 To purchase a Broad-spectrum 50+ sunscreen that filters both UVA and UVB radiation.
 Go to our Safety Shop

-Skin damage from the sun may be mild or severe, if there is blistering nearing 10% of the body seek medical advice.
-Long-term effects of repeated sunburn include premature wrinkling and increased risk of skin cancer, including melanoma.
+Skin damage from sunburn can be mild or severe.
+If there is blistering near 10% of the body – seek medical advice.

 References used for this topic page